This blog post was originally published on January 9, 2018, and has been updated to reflect current statistics, trends, and information for 2020.

 At this point, it’s old news that Google likes to change up their algorithm, throw the SEO world into chaos, and nearly tank businesses they think are “cheating” the SEO game.

-Google now allows businesses to create short, copy- and image-oriented posts on their Google My Business page.
+Google now allows businesses to create short, copy- and image-oriented posts on their Google My Business page, and almost everyone has probably seen one of these as a consumer:

 These help you create and then “tease” your latest content directly on the front-page of Google, effectively cutting into the time it might originally take to get your content in front of a potential reader.